jeremyabeard5/MSDS696/README.md

 ![Avg Price by Month](output/02-avg-price-by-month.png)

-January and February are looking pretty cheap as welL!
+January and February are looking pretty cheap as well!

 ![Avg Price by Hour](output/04-avg-price-by-hour.png)